jatinchavan/contactMgmt/README.md

 </ul>

 ## Development server
-Download the above sourcecode and extract it the required location.
-Open CMD/terminal and run 'npm init' to install all the required packagaes.<br>
+Step 1: Download the above sourcecode and extract it the required location.<br>
+Step 2: Open CMD/terminal and install latest angular CLI version using `npm install -g @angular/cli`<br>
+Step 3: Run `npm init` to install all the required packagaes.<br>
-Later, run `ng serve` for a dev server.
+Step 4: Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding